xingshuojing/CAGT/README.md

 ```

 ## Testing
-We provide CGsyn|CGsyn+ood pretrained checkpoints at checkpoints/.
+We provide CGsyn+ood pretrained checkpoints at checkpoints/.

 ## Training